 7 Incredible Things to Do in Amed, Bali

 When I first visited Bali, I was so lukewarm about the island that figured there was no way I’d ever return.
 Yet, somehow I’ve found myself back in Bali not once but six times in the past five years.
-I’m such a Bali convert that I literally just went on a month-long trip to Bali (including Amed!) and neighboring Lombok in January 2020.
 So how can a Bali hater be turned into such a Bali enthusiast?
 Travel to Amed – arguably the prettiest place in Bali – and I guarantee you’ll fall in love with the Indonesian island too.
-And the quaint fishing village is more than just good looks, there are so many things to do in Amed!
+And the quaint fishing village is more than just good looks, because there are so many cool things to do in Amed!

 i-love-bali